LearnTeachCode/intro-javascript-class/week-1/1-4-dragon-defeater-v1.md

   - And there should be a paragraph that says how many times the button was clicked.

   - Every time the user clicks that button, the number of clicks should increase by one, and that new number should be displayed in the paragraph described above.
+The paragraph should say something like `"Dragons defeated: 27"`

-  - Initially, that paragraph should say that the button was clicked **0** times.
+  - Initially, that paragraph should say `"Dragons defeated: 0"`.

   - ... and that's all!
 Super simple!